GrayCon1/GeoQuest/README.md

 - ✅ Offline mode with synchronization capabilities
 - ✅ Real-time push notifications
 - ✅ Multi-language support (English and Afrikaans)
-- ✅ All core features from Part 1
+- ✅ All core features from Part 1 and Part 2

 **Video Requirements Met**:

 - ✅ Professional presentation with voice-over
 - ✅ Shows all required features
 - ✅ Demonstrates data stored in Firebase (authentication, API, database)
-- ✅ Shows app running on physical mobile device

 ---